 I have some bad news about the robots.

-When you have something to say, and you don’t want the robots catching wind of it, you do what any sensible person would do: You gather together some loud-mouthed friends, pour a few cocktails, turn up the music, and drown your subversive (to robots!) chatter in a sea of drunken conversation.
+When you have something to say, and you don’t want the robots catching wind of it, you do what any sensible person would do: You gather together some loud-mouthed friends, pour a few cocktails, turn up the music, and drown your subversive (to the robots!) chatter in a sea of drunken conversation.
 It’s your only move.

 You take these precautions because you understand: By talking in a noisy, cocktail party-type setting, you will confound the robots.
 All those voices, and everyone talking at once, all the intermingling blah-blah-blah, there’s just no way a robot could tune out the competing, overlapping sounds and focus in on one speaker.
 Right?
 Right?